| | |

 You have several licensed tours to choose from.
 And they all look almost the same and have a similar duration.
 We are sharing our personal experiences in this review and can recommend the tour we chose.
 We took this licensed slot canyon tour from Ken’s Tours.

 It was an excellent time for us.
 Our tour guide was well-informed.
 He told us stories about the formation of Antelope Canyon and the dramatic flash floods in Lower Antelope Canyon in 1997.
 Guides are indigenous to the surrounding area and thoroughly versed in Southwestern culture.
-We had enough time to enjoy the beauty of the slot canyon as well.
+We also had enough time to enjoy the beauty of the slot canyon.

-If you are in Las Vegas (you can also check our Las Vegas Itinerary), you have lots of Antelope Canyon tours to choose from.
-If you have an extra day in Las Vegas, it is worth considering such options as tours are often combined with other unique attractions like the Horseshoe Band or Grand Canyon.
+If you are in Las Vegas (you can also check our Las Vegas Itinerary and the best day trips from Vegas), you have many Antelope Canyon tours.
+If you have an extra day in Las Vegas, such options are worth considering, as tours are often combined with other unique attractions like the Horseshoe Band or Grand Canyon.

 TRIP TIP: The slot canyon tours operate on Arizona Standard Time.
 Keep this in mind as you are booking your tour.